From Montenegro to Sarajevo, follow Kaushal's Balkan adventure as a winner of our 2017 Travel Writing Scholarship

 I look at the papaya and wonder if I can describe it as a tropical delight that is the poor man’s mango.
 How is my milky filter coffee?
 Perhaps it is a mellow, polite blend with strong musings of the Malabar.
 And the traffic jam that I see outside my window?
 The confused conundrum of a caravan of cars?
-I am practicing my wordsmithing skills because only this morning I got a message from World Nomads informing I will be one of the three awardees of their travel writing scholarship and will be sent on a two week assignment to Balkans!
+I am practicing my wordsmithing skills because only this morning I got a message from World Nomads informing I will be one of the three awardees of their travel writing scholarship and will be sent on a two-week assignment to the Balkans!

 It is only when I loop back into Montenegro that I realize that I miss the Bosnian humor and spontaneous invitations to down cups of strong local coffee.
 But Montenegro has its own attractions.
 I keep aside my notebook and take up the steering wheel.
 It doesn’t matter where you are going all drives in Montenegro are memorable.
-Factor in sweeping ocean vistas from mountain passes, sunsets along coastal roads and road signs that ask you to prepare your cameras as there’s a ‘view point ahead’.
-I trek in the Durmitor National Park, raft the Tara river and amble around in the old Albanian town of Ulcinj.
+Factor in sweeping ocean vistas from mountain passes, sunsets along coastal roads and road signs that ask you to prepare your cameras as there’s a ‘viewpoint ahead’.
+I trek in the Durmitor National Park, raft the Tara River and amble around in the old Albanian town of Ulcinj.

 As I take a boat tour in the Skadar lake that straddles the borders of Montenegro and Albania, and look at the reflection of the sky on it’s clear surface I realize how incredibly fortunate I have been.
 Each of the shortlisted scholarship applications was a clear winner.
 I feel grateful at being the one chosen for this assignment.
-I also think of the week I spent staring at the blank screen of my laptop unable to write an story for my application before I forbid myself to get out of the room without finishing one.
+I also think of the week I spent staring at the blank screen of my laptop unable to write a story for my application before I forbid myself to get out of the room without finishing one.
 As my tryst with the Balkans nears its end, I realize that a travel writer travels twice.
 First when he visits a place, and again, when he writes about it.